LittleB0xes/Dailyrium/README.md

 I also try a new way to manage the element's propertie.
 I use a `Vec<Propertie>` where `Propertie` is an enum.
 And I use the `any` iterator to check what i want to check.
 Perhaps a bad idea...
 Wait and see (usually i use a bunch of properties in struct)
 My hero can now hit the wall...
 Outch!
-Some monsters are born ... they are alcoholic zombies (random walk with in-map checking)
+Some monsters are born ... they are alcoholic zombies (random walk with in-map checking) ... and a last minute bonus : adding an extended `put`function in `rltetra` (for glyph and color in one call)